rmzetti/hover-exec/test/readmore.md

 The above is a *png* file created (using the *paste image* extension) from a copy of the plot window.

 If you don't have 'gnuplot' installed, here is the same plot in 'plotly', shown in the browser.
-The data in the above script is used by utilising the 'inhere' tag '#tag1'
+The data in the above script is used by utilising the tag '#tag1'

 ```html //plotly
 <!-- '''html //test using plotly -->